trane-project/trane-project.github.io/src/concepts.md

 mastered.

-A unit should be added to the blacklist if the user already has mastered the material (e.g., an accomplished musician will want to skip the course teaching the notes in the major scale).
+A unit should be added to the blacklist if the user already has mastered the material (e.g., an accomplished guitarist will want to skip the course teaching how to tune the guitar).
 It can also be added if the user has no interest in learning the material (e.g., someone interested in learning the guitar might want to skip units which are focused on another instrument).

 ### Filters